shahwaiz-kareem/Netcico/README.md

 * Backend: Node.js, MongoDB, Mongoose
 * Text Editing: Prism, Editor.js

-**About Nitcico**
+**About Netcico**
 -----------------

-Nitcico is designed to provide a platform for users to share biographies and articles, making it easy to discover and engage with diverse content.
-With its robust features and modern tech stack, Nitcico is poised to become a leading destination for online content sharing.
+Netcico is designed to provide a platform for users to share biographies and articles, making it easy to discover and engage with diverse content.
+With its robust features and modern tech stack, Netcico is poised to become a leading destination for online content sharing.